iot-invent/SOHelper/README.md

+This is a copy of SOHelper to make it Java 11 and Vaadin 14 compatible
 # SO Helper
 A set of helper classes for Vaadin related development.
 It is currently being used in the following projects.